Master of the Story Song

 WHERE THE WALLS RISE ABOVE THE ZUIDER ZEE

 LONG AGO I USED TO BE A YOUNG MAN

 AND DEAR MARGARET REMEMBERS THAT FOR ME

-This self-taught musician is also an award-winning composer.
-As a now beloved master in the folk music scene, Michael continues to deliver the goods.
-Time and again, audience report an evening with him is an unforgettable appearance.
-As a soloist, Michael has been a program highlight at musical venues and and at folk festivals from Kerrville, Texas to Shawano, WI and Toronto, CA. Michael’s East Coast tours, as both a solo artist, and in performance with Anne Hills, have brought him to folk venues and concerts halls from Princeton, NJ to Cambridge, MA.
+This self-taught musician was also an award-winning composer.
+As a now beloved master in the folk music scene, Michael always delivered the goods.
+Time and again, audiences reported an evening with him is an unforgettable appearance.
+As a soloist, Michael was a program highlight at musical venues and and at folk festivals from Kerrville, Texas to Shawano, WI and Toronto, CA. Michael’s East Coast tours, as both a solo artist, and in performance with Anne Hills, brought him to folk venues and concerts halls from Princeton, NJ to Cambridge, MA.

 Michael Smith’s Moby Dick